 The GS Yuasa Group has established a process based on our CSR promotion plan that advances CSR-related initiatives through business activities.
-The goal of this process is to achieve enhanced corporate value and stakeholder satisfaction through development of a corporate philosophy which reflects the Group's enduring corporate values.
+The goal of this process is to achieve enhanced corporate value and stakeholder satisfaction by building as mechanism based on a corporate philosophy which reflects the Group's enduring corporate values.